 Having a beautiful looking website without a blog is like a pretty living room without any guests.

-A website may be essential to you as an independent coach, but without a fully functioning blog it only serves the purpose if people are actively looking for you.
+A website may be essential to you as an independent coach, but without a fully functioning coaching blog it only serves the purpose if people are actively looking for you.
 With a blog that is rich in content, you’re able to reach people on the internet looking for those specific topics that you’ve written about and have them share your post in their community (thus increasing your reach), and even reaching out to you if they need your services.

 Builds your personal brand & gives it a voice

-Putting up your expertise in your own unique tone and voice is a great way to build your personal brand.
+As a blogging coach, putting up your expertise in your own unique tone and voice is a great way to build your personal brand.
 By showing up consistently (whether you decide to blog every day, once a week or once a month), you can slowly build an audience that gets to know you on a professional level, trusts you because of the answers you provide and possibly even looks forward to your upcoming content.

 Pro tip: Highlighting your Unique Positioning Statement through your written content gives you a chance to set your service apart from your competitors.